 To sum up, we can highlight the main stylized fact emerging in this section.
-First, the financial sector has been bloated with respect to the output of the economy.
+First, the financial sector has been bloating with respect to the output of the economy.
 Second, commercial banks have been increasingly focusing their business on mortgages.
-Third, the household sector has become increasingly indebted.
-Fourth, three sectors experienced a boom when heading toward the 2007 crisis and have not recovered since then, namely Money Market Mutual Funds, ABS Issuers and Securities Brokers and Dealers.
-Finally, Investment Funds have become the core sector of the financial system and have fully recovered after the crisis.
+Third, the household sector has got increasingly indebted.
+Fourth, three sectors experienced a boom heading the 2007 crisis and have not recovered since then, namely Money Market Mutual Funds, ABS Issuers and Securities Brokers and Dealers.
+Finally, Investment Funds have become the core sector of the financial system and fully recovered after the crisis.
 In the following section, we will try to find an explanation for these stylized facts.